Worlds Collide (2022): Storylines

 The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results was predetermined by WWE's writers on the NXT and NXT UK brands, while storylines were produced on the NXT and NXT UK television programs.
+Results was predetermined by WWE's writers on the NXT and NXT UK brands, while storylines were produced on WWE's weekly television programs, NXT and NXT UK, and the supplementary online streaming show, Level Up.

-After NXT Champion Bron Breakker successfully retained his title at Heatwave, NXT United Kingdom Champion Tyler Bate appeared to confront Breakker.
+After Bron Breakker successfully retained the NXT Championship at Heatwave, NXT United Kingdom Champion Tyler Bate appeared to confront Breakker.
 On the August 23 episode of NXT, both Bate and Breakker signed a contract for a championship unification match to take place at Worlds Collide.

 On the August 23 episode of NXT, NXT Women's Champion Mandy Rose confronted Blair Davenport and demanded respect from her.
 NXT UK Women's Champion Meiko Satomura joined the confrontation, and the two champions argued who was better.
 The champions then agreed to a title unification match at Worlds Collide, with Davenport also being added to the match due to being the number one contender for the NXT UK Women's Championship, thus making it a triple threat title unification match.

 On the August 30 episode of NXT, NXT Women's Tag Team Champions Katana Chance and Kayden Carter were confronted by Doudrop and Nikki A.S.H. from Raw, who challenged the champions for the titles at Worlds Collide, which was made official.

-On the August 30 episode of NXT, during a six-person mixed tag team match pitting Fallon Henley and NXT UK Tag Team Champions Brooks Jensen and Josh Briggs against Pretty Deadly (Elton Prince and Kit Wilson) and Lash Legend, Gallus (Mark Coffey and Wolfgang) interfered in favor of Legend and Pretty Deadly and helped them to win.
-On the same episode, after Joe Coffey, Mark Coffey, and Wolfgang defeated Damon Kemp and NXT Tag Team Champions The Creed Brothers (Brutus Creed and Julius Creed), a brawl started between both teams, and Pretty Deadly, Briggs, and Jensen joined the fight.
+At Heatwave, while Diamond Mine (Roderick Strong, Damon Kemp, and NXT Tag Team Champions Brutus Creed and Julius Creed) were talking about The Creed Brothers' success, they were interrupted by Gallus (Joe Coffey, Mark Coffey, and Wolfgang), who laid them out.
+Later that night, Gallus interrupted NXT UK Tag Team Champions Josh Briggs and Brooks Jensen, and a brawl broke out, leading to a title match the following week, where Gallus won via countout after Lash Legend attacked Fallon Henley, leading to Pretty Deadly (Kit Wilson and Elton Prince) brawling with Briggs and Jensen outside the ring, but Briggs and Jensen retained.
+On the August 30 episode, during a six-person mixed tag team match pitting Henley, Jensen, and Briggs against Pretty Deadly and Legend, Gallus interfered in favor of Legend and Pretty Deadly and helped them to win.
+On the same episode, after Joe, Mark, and Wolfgang defeated Damon Kemp and The Creed Brothers, a brawl started between both teams, and Pretty Deadly, Briggs, and Jensen joined the fight.
 This led to a fatal four-way tag team elimination match being scheduled between The Creed Brothers, Briggs and Jensen, Gallus, and Pretty Deadly at Worlds Collide, which would also be a title unification match.

 On the August 30 episode of NXT, NXT North American Champion Carmelo Hayes, alongside Trick Williams, discussed how no one could match Hayes' level.
 Ricochet from SmackDown then appeared to challenge Hayes for the title at World Collide, which was made official.